WiIIiam278/HuskTowns/docs/Getting-Started.md

 ## 3 Levelling up your town
 Towns have a bank balance ("coffers") and level, which starts at 1.
 By levelling up your town, you can increase the maximum number of claims and members your town can have, as well as gain boosted crop growth rates and mob spawner spawn rates within your town's farm chunks.

 To level up your town, you must deposit money into your town coffers using `/town deposit <amount>`.
-When your town meets the level up threshold, you can then use `/town levelup` to spend money out of your town coffers to raise your town level by 1.
+When your town meets the level-up threshold, you can then use `/town levelup` to spend money out of your town coffers to raise your town level by 1.
 Members with privileges can also do `/town withdraw <amount>` to withdraw from the town coffers at any time.

 ### 3.1 Level requirements
 If you're the administrator, you can edit these by modifying the `levels.yml` file.